-(a) General Provision.
-An appraisal prepared for the Department must conform to the Uniform Standards of Professional Appraisal Practice (USPAP) as adopted by the Appraisal Standards Board of the Appraisal Foundation.
-The appraisal must include a statement that the report preparer has read and understood the requirements of this section.

-(b) Self-Contained.
-An appraisal prepared for the Department must describe sufficient and adequate data and analyses to support the final opinion of value.
+(a) General Provisions.
+Appraisals prepared for the Department must conform to the Uniform Standards of Professional Appraisal Practice (USPAP) as adopted by the Appraisal Standards Board of the Appraisal Foundation.
+Self-contained reports must describe sufficient and adequate data and analyses to support the final opinion of value.
 The final value(s) must be reasonable, based on the information included.
 Any Third Party reports relied upon by the appraiser must be verified by the appraiser as to the validity of the data and the conclusions.
+The report must contain sufficient data, included in the appendix when possible, and analysis to allow the reader to understand the property being appraised, the market data presented, analysis of the data, and the appraiser's value conclusion.
+The complexity of this requirement will vary in direct proportion with the complexity of the real estate interest being appraised.
+The report should lead the reader to the same or similar conclusion(s) reached by the appraiser.